nakijun/fdotoolbox/Doc/userdoc/faq.rst

 **I get random crashes when using the Generic connection dialog**

 Some providers have buggy reference counting which the managed API does not know about.
 The best way to avoid this is to use the specialized method in the Express Add-In.
-The Generic Dialog should only be used if there is no Express method of connecting to your desired data source.
+The Generic Dialog is designed as a fallback mechanism and should only be used if there is no Express method of connecting to your desired data source.